AdobeDocs/workfront.en/help/manage-work/projects/define-a-business-case/areas-of-business-case.md

 ## Expenses

-Expenses represent&nbsp;the non-labor costs that might be&nbsp;incurred during the life of a project.&nbsp;This area&nbsp;is enabled by default in the Business Case, but the *Workfront administrator* might choose to not display it.&nbsp;
+Expenses represent the non-labor costs that might be incurred during the life of a project.
+This area is enabled by default in the Business Case, but the `Workfront administrator` might choose to not display it.&nbsp;

 Any expenses that you enter on the Business Case are also entered&nbsp;on the Expenses tab&nbsp;of the project, as Planned Expenses.